felleg/felleg.gitlab.io-backup/content/posts/20210218-myFavoriteColor.md

 a subject that does not matter, that shouldn't have any concrete consequence in this world.
 Is answerer going to be truthful?
 How many layers will their answer have?
 Are they the type of person that lies to themself to make it easier to lie to others?

+# In conclusion

+This has to be the first time I personally spend more than two minutes talking about colors.
+I told you what growing up felt like having yellow as a favorite color.
+It felt bad.
+I can't even begin to imagine how detached from society a handicap or different skin color can make someone feel.
+No amount of lies or pretending can get you out of that type of rejection.

+I tried to be as objective as I could when telling my story after seeing the results I have shown regarding the favorite color of people in general, but I must admit that it is hard not to be influenced by these charts.

+So, what's your favorite color?
+As far as you can remember, has it always been the same?
+What does this say about you?